okapeng/sdp2020-group2/_pages/evaluation.md

   **Raspberry Pi vs EV3 Test:**

-  Aim: The current controller of the N.E.A.T. was the standalone EV3 and this test was carried out to ensure that replacing the EV3 with the Raspberry Pi would not impact the robots peformance noticably.
-The reason for the change-over is due to the limited processing power of the EV3 and the shortage of ports in which motors and sensors can be attached.
+  Aim: The original controller of N.E.A.T. was the standalone EV3 and this test was carried out to ensure that replacing the EV3 with the Raspberry Pi would not impact the robot's peformance detrimentally.
+The reason for the change-over was due to the limited processing power of the EV3 and the shortage of ports in which motors and sensors could be attached.

-  Method: The robot was tested using the EV3 and the Raspberry Pi by completing rotations on the spot under varying weights from 0kg to 2kg.
-The time for each base to rotate 360 degrees was recorded and repeated 3 times for each implementation and weight.
+  Method: The EV3 implementation of the robot was tested against the Raspberry Pi implementation.
+Each implementation of the robot was made to rotate on the spot under varying weights ranging from 0kg to 2kg.
+The time taken to rotate 360 degrees was recorded and this was repeated 3 times for each implementation and weight pairing.
   ![RPI vs EV3 Test](/images/ev3_rpi_test.png)
-  Evaluation: The results that the switch over from the EV3 to the Raspberry Pi did not impact the the robots performance significantly and so the the EV3 was replaced.
-The robot with the Raspberry Pi is now able to carry out general tasks like the EV3 could but hold heavily increased processing power which is required for the likes of running the object avoidance code.
+  Evaluation: The results show that the switch over from the EV3 to the Raspberry Pi did not impact the robot's performance significantly and so the EV3 was replaced.
+The robot with the Raspberry Pi is still able to carry out general tasks like the EV3 implementation could but has a substantial advantage in processing power which is required for the likes of running the object avoidance code.

   **Base Development Drop Tests:**